As an Amazon Associate I earn from qualifying purchases.

 Many moons ago, a reader sent me a recipe for these cabbage rolls.
 I had never made cabbage rolls or even eaten them before so I thought it would be something fun to try.
 But I kept putting it off for reasons unknown.

 I’m sure by now she’s given up on the idea of me ever sharing this recipe with you.
-I’m truly sorry I didn’t shared it with you all those many moons ago, but sometimes, good things are worth waiting for.
+I’m truly sorry I didn’t share it with you all those many moons ago, but sometimes, good things are worth waiting for.
 And these are good!

 I will post her original recipe here as well as my changes so you can try them both.

-I tried to do a little research to find what the country of origin is for this dish.
-Apparently, it’s a topic of heated debate (as seen here in the comments).
+I tried to do a little research to find the country of origin for this dish.
+Apparently, it’s a topic of heated debate.
 Some think they are Italian, some say Russian or Polish.
 But no matter where these delicious little rolls originate from, one thing is for sure.
 They make for a really yummy dinner!